joeylemon/rent-a-tutor/src/routes/auth/README.md

 # User Authentication

 The chosen design for rent-a-tutor authorization follows a JWT (JSON Web Token) pattern.
-This readme will explore how and why this scheme will work on the frontend..
+This readme will explore how and why this scheme will work on the frontend.

 - [Keeping Users Authenticated](#maintain-auth)
 - [Example Implementation](#example)